KarmaElGendy/Pizza-Database-SQL-Project/README.md

 Once the database is set up, you can run the queries from the queries.sql file to extract useful insights.

 ### Queries
-Here are a few queries you can run:

 #### Show All Orders and Customer Details
 ```